-17.1 Completed handicap application forms for boats without a PHRF-LE standard handicap will be considered at the next Handicapping Committee meeting.
-If sufficient information is available a

-- 17.2 Handicapped boats must sail at least 10 Club Races or 8 Invitational Races to be eligible to submit an appeal requesting a rating change.
-An appeal for rating change will not be heard unless these conditions are met. - 17.3 A request for a review of the handicap of a boat by a boat owner/PHRF-LE Member must be submitted on the Handicap Appeal form.
+- 17.1 Completed handicap application forms for boats without a PHRF-LE standard handicap will be considered at the next Handicapping Committee meeting.
+If sufficient information is available a temporary handicap will be assigned at the meeting.
+There may be a review of the handicap at the next meeting following the initial assignment. - Handicapped boats must sail at least 10 Club Races or 8 Invitational Races to be eligible to submit an appeal requesting a rating change.
+An appeal for rating change will not be heard unless these conditions are met. - A request for a review of the handicap of a boat by a boat owner/PHRF-LE Member must be submitted on the Handicap Appeal form.
 Appeals will be accepted during the period October 1st through April 1st.
 The request for review will be put on the agenda for the next Handicapping Committee meeting.
 A request by the boat owner/PHRF-LE member to make a short presentation must accompany the submission of the Handicap Appeal form at which time the appellant will be notified of the date and time of the meeting.
 If insufficient data is available for that meeting, or if during that meeting the committee feels more data is needed, a decision may be delayed and the hearing may be rescheduled for the next meeting.
 A third party that is a PHRF-LE Member such as a competitor can appeal a rating.
 In such cases, the appellant will be notified and given the opportunity to make a short presentation.
-All appeals must be submitted and presented by the boat owner and PHRF-LE Member. - 17.4 Handicap discussions involve an informational discussion stage and a deliberation stage.
+All appeals must be submitted and presented by the boat owner and PHRF-LE Member. - Handicap discussions involve an informational discussion stage and a deliberation stage.
 The owner may be present for the presentation.
 The deliberation is in executive session. - 17.5 If an appellant wishes to make a request for re-consideration it must be accompanied by documentation of at least 10 Club Races or 8 Invitational Races sailed since the last request.
 At a maximum two appeals for a class will be heard in a single calendar year. - 17.6 UNLESS DELAYED BY COMMITTEE ACTION, ANY CHANGES IN HANDICAP WILL BE EFFECTIVE IMMEDIATELY.
 REVISED CERTIFICATES WILL BE MAILED AS SOON AS PRACTICAL AFTER COMMITTEE ACTION. - 17.7 There is no local higher body for a rating appeal than the Lake Erie Handicapping committee.
 The committee is composed of a diverse group of sailors, all of whom are available for discussion outside of the meeting.
 Handicap appeals can be made to US-PHRF if all local procedures fail to produce a satisfactory resolution of a handicap dispute.
 See your local handicapper or contact US Sailing Association in Portsmouth, RI for details.